magpylib/magpylib/docs/_pages/user_guide/docs/docs_fieldcomp.md

 ::::

-All inputs must be Numpy ndarrays of shape (n,x).
+All inputs must be NumPy ndarrays of shape (n,x).
 Details can be found in the respective function docstrings.
 The following example demonstrates the core interface.

 ```python